Tegnue: Ecology

 The Gulf of Venice has a very high area/water volume relationship due to its shallowness; the sea bottom rarely reaches a depth beyond -30 m.
-This decreases the grater heating of seas relative to the atmosphere's climate pattern.
+This decreases the greater heating of seas relative to the atmosphere's climate pattern.
 Its morphology tends to slow down the speed of water turnover.
 These factors coupled with being at the highest latitude of the Mediterranean Sea and the input of or high volumes of relatively cold freshwater from the rivers from the Alps create a peculiar climate pattern which switches from warm temperate/subtropical in the summer to cold/subpolar ones in the winter.
 Fluvial freshwater diseases salinity and also brings in sediments and nutrients form the mainland.
 All of this has a selective action on the marine species which populate it.
 As a result, in the Upper Adriatic Sea there is an absence of some typically Mediterranean species.
 This is called the “Upper Adriatic lacuna.”
 There are, instead, species typical of more northern areas with Atlantic-boreal affinities such as Fucus virsoides brown algae and Littorina saxatilis sea snails.
 This gives the Gulf of Venice ecologic characteristics similar to the sub-Atlantic zone.

 Being scattered and at varied depths and environmentally, morphologically and structurally heterogeneous, the tegnue develop diversified populations both in the different sites and within the same Biotypes in a mosaic of microenvironments which makes the comparison of their populations difficult.
 The mentioned environmental peculiarity of the Gulf of Venice contributes to make the populations of these ridges peculiar; similar but not juxtaposed with the other populations of the Mediterranean Sea.